Haberdashers' Boys' School: 1974–present

+The Hinton and Taylor buildings completed construction in 2022.
+They consist of 46 classrooms, academic offices and a drama studio.

+Overview

 Buildings and grounds

 Haberdashers' is located on the grounds of Aldenham House, a stately home, which became the boarding house in 1961, with accommodation for 80 main school pupils, three staff, and their spouses.
 The Headmaster and his secretary have offices on the ground floor.
 Other administrative areas were housed there after boarding ended.
-Although the school uses the house for various purposes, teaching takes place in several buildings that have been built on the grounds, most built around the Quad.
-The school has named a majority of the school's facilities after persons in the school's history.
+Although the school uses the house for various purposes, teaching takes place in several buildings that have been built on the grounds, most built around the Quad, a rectangular area of grass that has restricted access to students.

+At its centre is Aldenham House, a Grade II* listed building, that was formerly the seat of the Lords Aldenham and home to Vicary Gibbs MP.
+While the school once offered boarding to some students, it has since become an all-day school, with the boarding quarters having been converted to offices.

 The Bourne Building, home to the largest of the school's assembly halls, the library, along with several history, ICT and classics classrooms, is next to Aldenham House at the top of the Quadrangle.
 The library was quite recently refurbished by the school and now contains various open and screened seating areas, as well as desktop and laptop computers.
 A team of qualified librarians supervises the library, which serves as pupils' principal work area.
-The Bourne hall hosts music events throughout the year, including musical performances from students across both schools every term.

 On the opposite side of the Quad is the old Maths and MFL block, containing the Bates Dining Room and sixth form common room.
 To the left side of the Bourne Building is the Seldon (formerly TW Taylor) Music School which houses classrooms for the music department, instrumental lessons and a performance hall in the centre called the Seldon Hall which is also used for assemblies.
 Opposite the music school is the Aske Building, a complex of science and geography classrooms which also contains the Aske Hall used primarily for lectures given by visiting speakers.

-Behind the Aske Building and slightly on the left you can find the very recently constructed multi-purpose sports complex which was opened in 2016 and formally called the Medburn Centre, the complex boasts a 24.96m swimming pool, climbing wall, gymnasium, the Medburn Hall, squash courts, new changing rooms and Joe's Café in the lobby area.
+Behind the Aske Building, lies the recently constructed multi-purpose sports complex which was opened in 2016 and formally called the Medburn Centre, the complex boasts a 24.96m swimming pool, climbing wall, gymnasium, the Medburn Hall, squash courts, new changing rooms and Joe's Café in the lobby area.
 The complex was connected to the older McGowan Hall which is a large sports halls used for various activities as well as exams.